-In recent years, graduates of the pharmaceutical sciences program have continued their education at graduate, medical schools, physician assistant programs, dental, nurse practitioner programs and law school as well as some that have moved directly into the pharmaceutical industry.
-The combination of classroom instruction and laboratory training in this program is ideal for pursuing opportunities in such fields as: Neuroscience, Pharmacology, Drug Discovery and Development, Nanopharmaceuticals and medically related fields that depend on these disciplines.
+In recent years, BSPS students have continued their education at graduate, medical schools, physician assistant programs, dental, nurse practitioner programs and law schools.
+In addition, some have moved directly into the pharmaceutical industry.
+The combination of classroom instruction and laboratory training in this program is ideal for pursuing opportunities in such fields as Neuroscience, Pharmacology, Drug Discovery and Development, Nanoscale pharmaceuticals and medically related fields that depend on these disciplines.